 The federal Gas Tax Agreement required Ontario municipalities to develop and implement asset management plans by December 31, 2016.
 All municipalities have successfully developed a baseline asset management plan in alignment with Ontario’s Building Together: Guide for Municipal Asset Management Plans.

-Municipalities are expected to continuously improve and implement their existing asset management plans according to the requirements of the Asset Management Planning Regulation under the Infrastructure for Jobs and Prosperity Act, 2015.
+Municipalities are expected to continuously improve and implement their existing asset management plans according to the requirements of the Asset Management Planning Regulation.

 ASSET MANAGEMENT REPORTING REQUIREMENTS